All the resources you ever need as a Java & Spring application developer

 Retrying Method Execution using Spring AOP

-So I would like to show how I have used Spring AOP for one of my project to handle a real problem.
+So I would like to show how I have used Spring AOP in one of my projects to handle a real problem.

 A Developers Perspective on Spring vs JavaEE

-In Java community Spring vs JavaEE is a never ending debate.
-In such debates people form two groups consisting of evangelists, architects and hard core fans of one platform and debate endlessly.
+In the Java community, Spring vs. JavaEE is a never-ending debate.
+In such debates, people form two groups consisting of evangelists, architects, and hardcore fans of one platform and debate endlessly.
 Those who participate in the debates may be architects who are responsible for platform selection.
-But what would developers think about this Spring vs JavaEE debate?
+But what would developers think about this Spring vs. JavaEE debate?

 A bunch of Maven Archetypes for Spring based Projects

-However sometimes those predefined archetypes structure may not suite well for our needs or we may need some more additions to the pre-configured dependencies/frameworks etc.
+However, sometimes those predefined archetypes’ structures may not suit our needs well, or we may need some more additions to the pre-configured dependencies/frameworks, etc.